rguske/openshift-day-two/README.md

 ![nested-v](assets/nested-v-on-vsphere.png)

-## Replacing the default ingress certificate
+## Replacing the default Ingress Certificate

 Prerequisites:

-* You must have a wildcard certificate for the fully qualified .apps subdomain and its corresponding private key.
+- You must have a wildcard certificate for the fully qualified .apps subdomain and its corresponding private key.
 Each should be in a separate PEM format file.
-* The private key must be unencrypted.
+- The private key must be unencrypted.
 If your key is encrypted, decrypt it before importing it into OpenShift Container Platform.
-* The certificate must include the subjectAltName extension showing *.apps.<clustername>.<domain>.
+- The certificate must include the subjectAltName extension showing *.apps.<clustername>.<domain>.
-* The certificate file can contain one or more certificates in a chain.
+- The certificate file can contain one or more certificates in a chain.
 The wildcard certificate must be the first certificate in the file.
 It can then be followed with any intermediate certificates, and the file should end with the root CA certificate.
-* Copy the root CA certificate into an additional PEM format file.
+- Copy the root CA certificate into an additional PEM format file.
-* Verify that all certificates which include -----END CERTIFICATE----- also end with one carriage return after that line.
+- Verify that all certificates which include -----END CERTIFICATE----- also end with one carriage return after that line.

 Create a config map that includes only the root CA certificate used to sign the wildcard certificate: